-How do you turn a tired 1980s loo into bathroom heaven for Gen Y?
+How do you turn a tired 1980s loo into a chic Scandi wet room?
 In this post we show how: But as we create a walk-in shower, as often happens, piping got in the way.
 The way the drains were configured meant the walk-in shower became a small step-up shower instead.
 But we’re almost as pleased with the result as if our plan had succeeded.
 Issues we include:

 Starting with listing the positive features of the old bathroom as it was when we first saw it.
 Although the bathroom showed obvious signs of tear and wear, there was great potential for turning it into something special.

 The room was light and bright thanks to a window, even if half covered by the sink.
 In central London and possibly other major international cities it is now something of a luxury to have a window in a bathroom.
-Due to the property boom, many flats have been developed to within an inch of their life by professional investors reconfiguring in order to squeeze in as many bedrooms as possible for maximum profits.
+Due to the property boom, developers, some with financial gains in mind only, re-configured home to within an inch of their life.
+They maximise every inch of a property to squeeze in as many bedrooms as possible for top dollar.

 A Bathroom Budget for a small Refurbishment